Mcdostone/marion-colomer-website/README.md

 ### Standard Installation

 1. Clone the repository, ie. `git clone https://github.com/Mcdostone/marion-colomer-website`
-1. `npm install` to install packaged
+1. `npm install` to install dependencies
 1. `npm run dev` or `make dev`
 1. After few seconds, you should be able to access the website: `https://localhost:8080/`